manik96m/React/README_features.md

 - Importing & Exporting components

 Component should be pure
-- should not change any existing objects or variables.
-Even the data received from props.
+- should not change any existing objects or variables (No Mutation).
+- any data received from input (props), should not be changed.
 - Given the same input (props), it should return the same result.
+- Strict mode can be used to detect impure components.
+It has no impact on production.
+- Side effects does not belong to components.

 JSX
 - JSX is used to represent markup